After a traumatic brain injury, individuals may experience a movement disorder called dystonia.

 Dystonia can be a painful condition if left untreated.
 Fortunately, with the right medication and therapy, it can be effectively managed.

-As you participate in physical therapy, your brain will form new neural pathways, which should improve the communication between the basal ganglia and your muscles.
+As you participate in physical therapy, your brain will be encouraged to form new neural pathways, which may improve the communication between the basal ganglia and your muscles.